 MCTC and U of M Announce Biotech Partnership

-Minneapolis Community and Technical College and the University of Minnesota announce a new biotechnology partnership.
+The Minneapolis Star Tribune recently published an article announcing the biotechnology partnership between Minneapolis Community and Technical College (MCTC) and the University of Minnesota.
 In addition to the transferability of the Biotechnology program in its entirety, the partnership ensures graduates of MCTC’s Biotechnology program with grade point averages of 3.5 or higher will be enrolled at the College of Biological Sciences at the University of Minnesota, one of the University's most prestigious schools.

-"Minnesota has earned its place in the medical device industry by nurturing scientists,” said LifeScience Alley President and CEO Dale Wahlstrom.
+"Minnesota has earned its place in the medical device industry by nurturing scientists,” said Medical Alley Association (formerly known as LifeScience Alley) President and CEO Dale Wahlstrom.
 “This partnership moves students between two strong academic programs to graduate studies or careers in Minnesota's famed bioscience sector.”

 The first cohort within the new biotechnology partnership includes seven MCTC students.
 MCTC's Biotechnology faculty leader Rekha Ganaganur noted all seven of the students have undergraduate research or internship experiences and some have obtained jobs in the bioscience industry.
 She applauded the vision of Robert Elde, the dean of the University of Minnesota’s College of Biological Sciences.
 "Dean Elde knows Minnesotans want colleges to collaborate to enhance the biotechnology workforce of the future.”
 Ganaganur is grateful for the LifeScience Alley membership for serving on the MCTC advisory group which made the partnership possible.